MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 .. note::

    Each application is bound to each other.
-Running one of the application on the Simulator will run all the applications.
+Running one of the applications on the Simulator will run all the applications.

 The Virtual Device starts and executes the Demo-Sandboxed-Applications: